CDRouter USP User Guide

 }

-Configure USP Software Management Module Section
+Configure USP Software Module Management Section

 After successfully configuring the general purpose HTTP server, configure the “USP Agent Software Module Management” section of the CDRouter configuration file to make use of the HTTP Server.